 Panel 1 mining began in 1986 and was completed in 1988.
-Panel 1 was intended to receive waste for an initial operations demonstration and pilot plant phase that was scheduled to start in October 1988.
-However, the demonstration and pilot plant phase was not conducted because waste disposal operations had to wait until permits were acquired.
+Panel 1 was intended to receive waste for an initial operations demonstration and pilot plant phase that was scheduled to start in October 1988; however, the demonstration and pilot plant phase was not put into effect because waste could not be emplaced until permits were acquired.

 In October 1996, the DOE submitted to the U.S. Environmental Protection Agency (EPA) a compliance certification application in accordance with 40 CFR Parts 191 and 194, which addressed the long-term (10,000-year) performance criteria for the disposal system.
 On May 18, 1998, the EPA published the final certification that allowed for the receipt of TRU waste at WIPP.
 Immediately before this certification, the DOE Carlsbad Area Office (CAO) completed an Operational Readiness Review, which is required by the DOE before the start-up or a process change of any nuclear facility.
 As a result of the review, the CAO notified the Energy Secretary on April 1, 1998, that WIPP was operationally ready to receive waste.
 On March 26, 1999, the first shipment of TRU waste was received from Los Alamos National Laboratory (LANL).
-By the end of June 2008, many additional generator sites had shipped waste to WIPP.
+By the end of June 2009, many additional generator sites had shipped waste to WIPP.
 The cleanup of several small-quantity generator sites, as well as one large-quantity site (Rocky Flats Environmental Technology Site) is now complete.

-Waste disposal in Panels 1, 2, and 3 is complete.
-These panels contain only CH waste.
+Waste disposal in Panels 1, 2, 3, and 4 is complete.
+Panels 1, 2, and 3 contain only CH waste.
 The first RH waste shipment arrived January 24, 2007.
-Panel 4 is the first to receive both CH and RH waste.
-As of June 30, 2008, Rooms 4 through 7 were filled with waste.
-Waste handling activities included CH disposal in Room 3 and RH disposal in Room 2.
-Panel 5 was mined during this period, but outfitting was not yet completed.
+Panel 4 was the first to receive both CH and RH waste.
+As of June 30, 2009, waste handling activities in Panel 5 included RH disposal in Room 7 and CH disposal in Room 6.
+Mining of Panel 6 was started during this period.